rasbt/screenlamp/docs/sources/user_guide/tools-tutorial-1.md

 Filtering via screenlamp is typically done in 2 steps:

-- Step 1: create a ID file containing the names of the molecules of interest
+- Step 1: Create an ID file containing the names of the molecules of interest.
-- Step 2: obtain the structures of molecules of interest, using the ID file, from MOL2 files
+- Step 2: Obtain the structures of molecules of interest, using the ID file, from MOL2 files.

 In this filtering step, we are going to create an ID file of molecules of interest from a pre-existing data table, for instance, the "properties" files available on [ZINC](http://zinc.docking.org/subsets/drug-like).
-For this example, we are going to use the `small_table_p1-7.txt` subset that we downloaded earlier, since the whole data table of drug like molecules in ~2 Gb in size and may take a long time to download on machines with a low-bandwith internet connection.
-However, in case you have already downloaded the drug-like properties file (3_prop.xls) please feel free to use it instead.
-(Note that while `3_prop.xls` has a file ending that is typical for Microsoft Excel, it is not an Excel file but a plain text file with tab-separated columns.)
+For this example, we are going to use the `small_table_p1-7.txt` subset that we downloaded earlier (see ["Obtaining and Preparing the Dataset"](#Obtaining-and-Preparing-the-Dataset)), since the whole data table of drug like molecules is ~2 Gb in size, and thus it may take a long time to download it on machines with a low-bandwidth internet connection.
+However, in case you have already downloaded the drug-like properties file (3_prop.xls) from ZINC, please feel free to use it instead.

+<div class="alert alert-block alert-info"> &#9888; Note that while 3_prop.xls has a file ending that is typical for Microsoft Excel, it is not an Excel file but a plain text file with tab-separated columns.</div>

-To get a brief impression of the file contents, we use the `head` tool to display the first 10 entries:
+To get a brief impression of the file contents, we use the `head` tool to display the first ten entries:

 ```python